sourcefuse/loopback4-microservice-catalog/services/chat-service/README.md

 ## Overview

 A microservice designed to facilitate real-time communication between users and user groups.
-It provides a scalable and modular solution for handling both individual and group chat functionalities.
+It provides a scalable and modular solution for handling both individual and group chat functionalities.This service supports Sequelize as the underlying ORM via the @loopback/sequelize extension, allowing for easy integration with relational databases.

+Additionally, it includes functionality for handling file attachments, allowing users to upload and download files as part of their chat interactions.
+The service ensures that only authenticated and authorized users can download attachments, providing secure access to files.
+It also tracks who downloads each attachment for auditing purposes.

 ### Installation